 Read our extended tribute: Blackpool Rock

-Standing six feet tall and weighing at=round 14 stones Len Franklin was known as the Elstree Adonis and was part of the All-In wrestling scene from the outset.
-Our first recorded bout of Len Franklin dates back to the start of the All-In era, losing by two straight falls to Oakeley at Lanes Club in February, 1931.
+Standing six feet tall and weighing around 14 stones Len Franklin was known as the Elstree Adonis and was part of the All-In wrestling scene from the outset.
+We first come across Len on 9th February, 1931 when he wrestled Yugoslav George Modrich at Belle Vue, Manchester, in a wrestling bout on a boxing show.

 From a seemingly lacklustre start to his professional career in 1931 Len began to sparkle the following year with impressive wins over Sam Rabin, Jack Pye, Barney O'Brien, Stan Roberts and George Gregory.
 Atholl Oakeley listed him an equal to Bert Assirati, Douglas Clark and Barney O'Brien.

 Although Len's scientific knowledge of wrestling was surpassed by few, if any, as shown in matches against Sam Rabin and Jim Wango, we wouldn't rate him alongside those greats because his record was far more patchy and his career short; we have no records beyond 1934.
-He was one of the top wrestlers of the 1930s.
+That's a short record by anyone's standards.

 Stockton's Brian Eeles was one of the multitude of Teesiders who worked for independent promoters in the 1970s, using the ring name of Glen Frazer.
 Glen trained at Alex McDonald's gymnasium, the Alexandra Wrestling Club in Cannon Street, Middlesbrough.
 Glen worked mostly in the North East of England alongside the likes of Les Prest, Sean McNeil, and Jimmy Devlin.
 He died suddenly on November 15th, 2015, aged 75 years.
 His wife, Margaret, died eight days later.